IntelLabs/nlp-architect/README.md

 Overtime the list of models included in this space will change, though all generally run with Python 3.5+

 ## Documentation
 Framework documentation on NLP model, algorithms, and modules, and instructions on how to contribute can be found [here](http://www.nlp_architect.nervanasys.com/).

 ## Installation

 We recommend installing NLP Architect within a virtual environment to ensure a self-contained environment.
-To install NLP Architect models within an already existing virtual environment, see below installation receipes for custom model installation.
+To install NLP Architect within an already existing virtual environment, see below installation recipe for custom installation.
-The default installation will create a new local virtual environment for development purposes.
+The default installation will create a new local virtual environment and install the library in development mode.

 To get started using our library, clone our repository:
 ```